vmharvey/cherentrace/README.md

 ## Columns of the photon and particle tables

-Note that all positions, vectors, and angles are reported in the CORSIKA coordinate system: x is positive towards magnetic north, y is positive towards west, and z is positive upwards.
+Note that the positions and vector components (cx/cy/cz) are reported in the CORSIKA coordinate system: x is positive towards magnetic north, y is positive towards west, and z is positive upwards.
 Azimuth is measured *anti-clockwise* from the x axis (north).
+The exception to this statement is the az column included in the photon table when `to_telescope_frame=True`: this is reported in astropy convention.

-Be aware that astropy uses an azimuth convention of *clockwise* from x, so you must invert CORSIKA azimuths any time you pass them through astropy tools.
+Astropy uses an azimuth convention of *clockwise* from north, so you must invert CORSIKA azimuths any time you pass them through astropy tools.

 ### Photon table